joostschriek/ingress-nginx/docs/user-guide/nginx-configuration/annotations.md

 * `nginx.ingress.kubernetes.io/auth-tls-pass-certificate-to-upstream`:
   Indicates if the received certificates should be passed or not to the upstream server in the header `ssl-client-cert`.
 Possible values are "true" or "false" (default).
 * `nginx.ingress.kubernetes.io/auth-tls-ocsp`:
   Enables OCSP validation of the client certificate chain.
 The leaf parameter enables validation of the client certificate only.
+Requires auth-tls-verify-client to be set.
 Possible values are "off" (default) or "on" or "leaf".

 The following headers are sent to the upstream service according to the `auth-tls-*` annotations: